The colour of the car you drive ‘speaks’ a lot more about your personality than you think.

 Choosing a dark blue or green car suggests seriousness, reserved and not looking for attention.
 Probably introverted in personality that enjoys their alone time.
 It shows conventional thinking and probably a traditionalist.
 Perhaps not a great deal of effort going into their color choice, functional, just a car, not interested in materialistic possessions.
 People who are not interested in the materialistic tend to focus more of their energies on friends and family and generally the simply things in life.

 Choosing red can be a sign that someone is confident when dealing with attention, probably socially confident that either likes or seeks attention.
-Red is probably their favorite colour with a desire to express their likes and emotions.
+Red is probably their favourite colour with a desire to express their likes and emotions.

 BRIGHT & UNCONVENTIONAL COLOURS